 After you extend a conditional offer of employment, you have the same rights and obligations as before the effective date of the FCA.
 You may ask, either orally or in writing, whether an applicant has a criminal conviction history or a pending criminal case; check the applicant’s criminal record; and ask the applicant about the circumstances that led to any criminal conviction.
 As you ask these questions, you should gather information necessary to analyze the person’s conviction history under Article 23-A, which is explained below.

 Employers should note that there is certain arrest and conviction information that is always off-limits.
 You may never ask about or consider arrests that did not result in a criminal conviction.
 These include cases where a person was not found guilty or her or his case was later sealed.
+You also may not ask about or consider cases adjourned in contemplation of dismissal.
 Convictions for petty offenses like disorderly conduct are usually sealed, as are cases where a person was adjudicated as a youthful offender or juvenile delinquent.
 This information should never appear on a background check and cannot be asked about or considered at any point in the hiring process.
 If you find out about it anyway, you cannot use it in an employment decision.

 The following is a sample question you can use, after a conditional offer of employment, that only asks about information you are legally allowed to consider: